gunderson/postprocessing/README.md

 ```
 Passes don't have to use the buffers that are provided in the render method.
-Writing self-contained render-to-texture passes is also a feasable option.
+Writing self-contained render-to-texture passes is also a feasible option.

 ## Included Filters